Getting into Bangladesh

 Is Bangladesh a Poor Country?

-Bangladesh is home to approximately 159,000,000 people, giving this pint sized nation the eighth highest population in the world.
+- Bangladesh is home to approximately 159,000,000 people, giving this pint sized country the eighth highest population in the world.
 Bangladesh groans under a population density of about 3,300 per square mile.

-- The Muslim population in Bangladesh was over 146 million in 2011, apparoximately 90% percent of the country.
+- The Muslim population in Bangladesh was over 146 million in 2011, approximately 90% percent of the country.
 The Constitution of Bangladesh declares Islam to be the state religion.